JuLiaN47V/association-as-code/README.md

 The footer-key is a map with following second-level-keys:
    - background_image[String] -> Filename of image-file for background with low opacity
    - socials[List] -> List of social platform maps
-   - contact[List] -> List of contact maps for association
+   - contacts[List] -> List of contact maps for association
 #### Socials[List]
 Socials is a list, consisting of maps as list-elemnts with the third-level-keys:
   - account[String] -> Name of Account